tarantool/tarantool/doc/sphinx/book/connectors/__c.rst

         tnt_stream_free(tnt);
     }

-The example programs only shows two requests and do not show all that's necessary for good practice.
+The example programs only show a few requests and do not show all that's necessary for good practice.
 For that, see http://github.com/tarantool/tarantool-c.

 .. _MsgPuck: http://rtsisyk.github.io/msgpuck/